digi-embedded/android-sample-cloudconnector/README.md

 such as device name, description, contact information and vendor ID.
 The rest of parameters are configured by default.
 Click save to store the new values.

-Device requests can be received from Device Cloud using the target name "cloud_connector_sample".
+Device requests can be received from Remote Manager using the target name "cloud_connector_sample".

-Finally, you can send any type of data point to Device Cloud by clicking on "Data Points" button.
+Finally, you can send any type of data point to Remote Manager by clicking on "Data Points" button.
 In the new dialog configure the desired data point format and number and click "Send" button.